skrub-data/skrub/doc/skrub_pipeline.rst

   key in the ``environment`` argument.
 - Truncate the pipeline after this node to obtain the intermediate result with :meth:`SkrubPipeline.truncated_after`.
+- Retrieve that node and inspect the estimator that was fitted in it, if the node was created with :meth:`.skb.apply() <Expr.skb.apply>`.

 Here is a toy example with 3 steps: